CollinStubbs/DogeTix/README.md

       $ make
       $ ./DTFE tickets.txt user_info.txt

+How to test properly:

+      - Run the frontEndtest.sh script
+      - Go to the output folders and run the comparison.sh scripts

 Status as of today:
 - created frontEndtest.sh that should be used to run all frontEnd tests